rmello4d/TheSustainableDeveloper/mindlanguage.md

 The king of the jungle charges from a long distance on pure instincts and power.

 We are the first to notice the attack.
-We howl with all our lungs capacity to alarm everybody.
+We howl with all our lungs to alarm everybody.

 Panic.